 An interesting question is whether the thicker body sheet steel should go inside or outside.
-Some companies like Brown put the thicker sheet on the inside of their safes.
+Some companies like Brown and the AMSEC BF-HD put the thicker sheet on the inside of their safes.
 Here the additional steel’s thermal mass can help in fire protection by slowing the temperature rise inside the safe.
 The majority of gun safes have the thickest sheet on the outside.

 Properly welded joints with full weld penetration are stronger than the base metal.
 In welding class we would test our welds by beating them with hammers to make sure the surrounding metal failed before the joint did.

 Another concern is that steel doesn’t transfer heat as well as other metals.
-So as you weld, the area around the weld will get hotter faster than it can spread to the rest of the sheet.
-As the hot steel expands it can cause deformation of the sheet metal, open the un-welded part of the joint, and leave waves and ripples in the metal.
+So as you weld, the area around the weld will get hotter faster than it can dissipate to the rest of the sheet.
+As the hot steel expands it can cause deformation of the sheet metal.
+The deformation can open the un-welded part of the joint, and leave waves and ripples in the metal.
 Since this metal is the cosmetic outside of the gun safe, any distortion in the metal will need to get filled and sanded before painting.

 To avoid this, a welder can weld short sections at a time, limiting the amount of localized heat put into the metal.
 This is generally called “skip-welding”.
 The welder is supposed to come back and fill in the gaps between the welds, rotating around until a continuous weld is achieved.

-Starting and stopping welds is time consuming, especially as most gun safes are MIG welded.
+Starting and stopping welds is time consuming.
+Since most gun safes are MIG welded, this is especially true.
 To be done properly, MIG requires an extra step of cutting off the burned tip of the feeder wire before every weld start.